hormoneinc/cloud-highway-one/README.md

 ## Open Source and Contributions

-This project is completely open source and in active development, new features and new cloud providers/regions are coming soon!
+This project is completely open source and in active development.

+New features and newly supported cloud providers/regions are coming soon!

-Any kind of contributions are welcome and appreciated!
+Any kind of contributions are always welcome and appreciated!

 If you do not want to use the public API we provided, you can easily deploy everything in your own infrastructure.